rotki/rotki/docs/api.rst

       {
           "async_query": true,
+          "transactions": [{
               "chain": "zksync_lite",
               "tx_hash": "0xe33041d0ae336cd4c588a313b7f8649db07b79c5107424352b9e52a6ea7a9742"
+          }]
       }

-   :reqjson list data[optional]: A list of data to decode.
-Each data entry consists of a ``"chain"`` key specifying the evmlike chain for which to decode tx_hashes and a ``"tx_hashes"`` key which is an optional list of transaction hashes to request decoding for in that chain.
-If the list of transaction hashes is not passed then all transactions for that chain are decoded.
-Passing an empty list is not allowed.
+   :reqjson list transactions: A list of data to decode.
+Each data entry consists of a ``"chain"`` key specifying the evmlike chain for which to decode and a ``"tx_hash"`` key which is the tx_hash to decode.
-   :reqjson str evm_chain: A string specifying the chain for which the transaction is.
-Can only be zksync lite for now.
-   :reqjson str tx_hash: The transaction hash whose data to repull and redecode events
    :reqjson bool async_query: Boolean denoting whether this is an asynchronous query or not